Overview

 Research Resources

-VCU School of Medicine (SOM) has been investing in research, building and renovating laboratories and recruiting well-funded investigators.
-Sanger Hall, at 486,000 ft2 the largest of our research facilities, has benefited from total renovation of the fourth (Pathology) and fifth (Microbiology and Immunology) floors since 2016 with open lab and shared space configurations.
-The Molecular Medicine Research Building, which opened in 2009, shares the open lab design, as does the Massey Cancer Center’s Goodwin Research Building, which opened in 2005.
-Additionally, a new interdisciplinary Neurosciences Building is in the planning stages.
-Researchers at VCU have access to a full suite of core laboratories, including state-of-the-art microscopy, transgenic/knockout mouse, proteomics and metabolomics, and structural biology cores.
-The SOM also has a variety of pilot project grant opportunities for its faculty, which provide the seed funding that can lead to external grant success.
-Indeed, these efforts seem to be paying off, as grant funding to SOM faculty has been growing at an impressive rate.
+VCU School of Medicine has been investing in research, building and renovating laboratories, and recruiting well-funded investigators.
+Sanger Hall, at 486,000 ft2, is the largest of our research facilities and has benefited from a total renovation of the fourth (pathology) and fifth (microbiology and immunology) floors since 2016 with open lab and shared space configurations.
+The Molecular Medicine Research Building, which opened in 2009, shares the open lab design, as does the Massey Comprehensive Cancer Center’s Goodwin Research Building, which opened in 2005.

 While our participating faculty include well-funded and highly accomplished investigators in all of the programs available, it is worth noting some of our particular strengths.

-- The Kenneth and Dianne Wright Center for Clinical and Translational Research, endowed by the Wright family and funded by a Clinical and Translational Science Award from the NIH, provides a strong infrastructure for medically-relevant research, including grant and paper writing courses and workshops, biostatistics consultations, clinical trial support, research navigation and mentorship programs.
-The Wright CCTR is also home to the PhD in Clinical and Translational Sciences with a specialized interdisciplinary concentration in Cancer and Molecular Medicine, the most popular dissertation program among MD-PhD students.
+The Kenneth and Dianne Wright Center for Clinical and Translational Research, endowed by the Wright family and funded by a Clinical and Translational Science Award from the NIH, provides a strong infrastructure for medically-relevant research, including grant and paper writing courses and workshops, biostatistics consultations, clinical trial support, research navigation and mentorship programs.
+The Wright CCTR is also home to the Ph.D. in Clinical and Translational Sciences with a specialized interdisciplinary concentration in Cancer and Molecular Medicine, the most popular dissertation program among MSTP students.

-- The Virginia Institute for Psychiatric and Behavioral Genetics conducts ground-breaking research into the interplay between our genome and complex mental disorders and behavioral traits, such as depression, schizophrenia, anxiety, obesity, sleep disorders, alcohol use and drug use.
+The Virginia Institute for Psychiatric and Behavioral Genetics conducts ground-breaking research into the interplay between our genome and complex mental disorders and behavioral traits, such as depression, schizophrenia, anxiety, obesity, sleep disorders, alcohol use and drug use.

-- The VCU Institute for Drug and Alcohol Studies brings together our many highly-funded researchers who study many aspects of these complex issues.
-VCU consistently ranks comfortably in the highest quintile of funding from both the National Institute of Drug Abuse and the National Institute of Alcohol Abuse and Alcoholism.
+The VCU Institute for Drug and Alcohol Studies brings together our many highly-funded researchers who study many aspects of these complex issues.
+VCU consistently ranks in the highest quintile of funding from both the National Institute of Drug Abuse and the National Institute of Alcohol Abuse and Alcoholism.

-- A full list of VCU research-intensive institutes and centers can be found here.
+A full list of VCU research-intensive institutes and centers can be found here.

-PhD Program |
+Ph.D.
+Program |

 Department |